 6. Video marketing

 Video marketing uses video content to explain, teach, or promote.
 Long-form videos on YouTube work well for tutorials, comparisons, and deep dives.
-Short-form clips on TikTok, Instagram Reels, and YouTube Shorts grab quick attention and can spread fast.

-Video works because people process visual content quickly and remember it well.
+Video marketing works well because people process visual content quickly and remember it well.
 A short demo can show how a product works better than heaps of paragraphs.
-For example, a quick “day in the life” clip can build brand trust much faster than a static image.

 The good news is that modern phones and simple editing tools make video more accessible than ever.
 You can record, edit, and publish videos on the same device, then embed them in blog posts, email campaigns, and ads.
+Easy peasy!

 7. Affiliate and influencer marketing